MattWellie/MADNESS/README.md

 The app currently features no login-control, and has not been designed with security in mind, as it is to be locally available to users within the trust network only.

 The repo contains a req.txt requirements file, built using conda.
 Build a new environment for this project using $ conda create -n new environment --file req.txt

+---

+Conda will install most of the requirements, but will still lack LaTeX/pdflatex.
+This can be installed via TexLive (comprehensive installation) or MIKTEX (smaller distribution, core packages with ability to extend installation.
+Not tested)